Themarys24/consulting_fipe_table/README.md

 Maven/Gradle (optional for dependency management)

+---

 💡 How to Run
-Clone the repository:
+1. Clone the repository:
 git clone https://github.com/your-username/your-repository.git

-Compile and run:
+2. Compile and run:
 javac -d out src/br/com/alura/project/FipeTable/**/*.java java -cp out br.com.alura.project.FipeTable.main.Main

+* Note: Make sure Java is properly installed and configured in your system’s PATH.
+*
+ ---

 📚 Credits
-This project was developed as part of study activities based on the course provided by Alura on consuming APIs with Java.
+This project was developed as part of study activities based on the course " Java: Working with lambdas, streams and Spring Framework" provided by Alura on consuming APIs with Java.